SpazioDati/azkaban-groovy-plugin/Readme.md

 This executes a Groovy script on a remote machine.
 The flow is the following:

  - try to connect to the remote host
+ - if defined, it executes an initialization script
  - create remote working directory
  - copy all content of local working directory to the remote one (all but logs are copied)
  - check that java is installed, otherwise try to install a JVM on-the-fly